 Sexual abuse is, sadly, another common form of abuse in senior care settings.
 Since feelings of shame and fear keep many seniors from speaking out about victimization, it’s crucial to be as vigilant and supportive as possible, so that your loved one feels safe about opening up and getting help.

 Call a Philadelphia nursing home abuse lawyer if you suspect a loved one has been sexually abused.
 If your loved one is suffering sexual abuse in a nursing home, he or she may seem unusually agitated, fearful, apathetic, or depressed.
 Other red flags include soiled or torn undergarments and bruising around the thighs, lower stomach, buttocks, and/or genital area.

 Even for a young person in peak health, an infection is a serious problem that usually requires an aggressive course of treatment with powerful antibiotics.
 Because elderly people often have compromised immune systems, aggressive management of infections and illnesses is even more critical.

 State laws create mandatory nutritional standards for nursing homes and other elder care facilities.
-Failure to comply with these laws may be grounds for a lawsuit if malnutrition leads to illness or death.
+A nursing home attorney can help you determine if there are grounds for a lawsuit for malnutrition that causes illness or death.

 Like malnutrition, dehydration can also have serious negative effects.
 When a person is severely dehydrated, he or she might experience delirium, low blood pressure, fever or unconsciousness.

 Under-staffing and neglect are often to blame for these problems.
 Many residents need physical assistance holding glasses, cutting up food, and feeding themselves.
 In other cases, seniors with cognitive disorders require encouragement and help.
 If individualized attention is not provided to at-risk residents at mealtime, malnutrition and dehydration are almost sure to follow.